Skip to content

 Hepatitis A is caused by infection with the hepatitis A virus.
 You get the virus when you unknowingly eat a small amount of infected feces.
 This can happen through person‑to‑person contact, or through eating or drinking contaminated food or water.

-• You have sex with a person who has the virus.
+- A person has sex with a person who has the virus.

 You can also get infected by eating contaminated food or drinking contaminated water.
 Contaminated food and water are more common in developing countries.
 When traveling in areas where hepatitis A is common, avoid eating raw fruits and vegetables, shellfish, ice, and untreated water.